By Karen England, the Edgehill Herb Farmer.

-On November 30th, 2020 I will have posted a photo of my cat, Whiskey, on Instagram everyday for four entire years.
-That’s 1460 days in a row (leap year not withstanding, could be 1461).
-I never intended to do this actually everyday for a two years, or three years, let alone one year, but gosh, darn it, I have!
+On November 30th, 2021 I will have posted a photo of my cat, Whiskey, on Instagram everyday for five entire years.
+That’s 1826 days in a row (leap year included).
+I never intended to do this actually everyday for two years, or three years, let alone one year, but gosh, darn it, I have!

-When this exercise started two years ago it was to appease my family who, unbeknownst to me, worried about me if I didn’t post something on Facebook every day.
+When this exercise started years ago it was to appease my family who, unbeknownst to me, worried about me if I didn’t post something on Facebook every day.
 If I was doing well, and as a fairly recent widow, I was rarely doing well, but if I was faring well, I would go about my life and my day and not post anything on social media unless there was something worthy of posting, thinking this was me being “healthy”.
 I was unaware that my beloved family and friends were carefully watching and reading my posts from afar to gauge how I was doing.
 If I didn’t post something for a while they panicked and thought I was in trouble.
 I probably was, but that’s beside the point in this instance.
 I figured out this was happening after finally asking people why they were all of a sudden worried and checking up on me in droves.
 Once I caught on, I thought, “I know, [I’ll fix their wagon!
 Not my finest hour.]
 I’ll post a photo of my cat everyday on Instagram and share it to Twitter and Facebook, and even if I’m not doing well, my family will be happy.”

 And so was born the #dailyshotofwhiskeykitty